sellerengine/sublime_context_build/README.md

 The default ContextBuild action is to run nosetests with -v.

+Supported project options:

+* context_build_python_path - The PYTHONPATH to use for the nosetests runner

+* context_build_python_virtualenv - The path to the virtualenv to use to run the tests; bin/nosetests will be automatically appended.

 ### NodeJS / Mocha

 If you want to use the mocha test runner (NodeJS), you'll need to modify your